jodafm/templates/sls-standard-starter/README.md

 };
 ```

 We are exporting a handler for use in our `test` function in `serverless.yml`.
-This is a basic example that simply returns the same statusCode and body whenever the endpoint is invoked.
-For more complicated functions we can add as much NodeJS code as needed before returning a response.
+This is a basic example that simply returns a static statusCode and body whenever the endpoint is invoked.

 #### resources/api/.serverless